 Emily Zona, Vice President of the Medfield High School Student Council:

-PUTTING FOR PATIENTS is a motivating and impactful event, for the boundless enthusiasm of the volunteers uniting for a significant cause almost brings me to tears.
-Events like PUTTING FOR PATIENTS provide a necessary, tremendous, and unbreakable sense of humanity to our world.
+PUTTING 4 PATIENTS is a motivating and impactful event, for the boundless enthusiasm of the volunteers uniting for a significant cause almost brings me to tears.
+Events like PUTTING 4 PATIENTS provide a necessary, tremendous, and unbreakable sense of humanity to our world.
 I would like to thank the Jimmy Fund for encouraging us to contribute to such a great cause!"

 Kelsey McGeough, Student Leader of Weston Putting For Patients:

-"My experience with Putting for Patients the past four years has been incredible.
+"My experience with Putting 4 Patients the past four years has been incredible.
 When I first joined the Dana-Farber Club my freshman year, the event was just getting started.